Gud Paare is similar to a sugar coated biscuit (just that this is jaggery coated!) and is a must have item in every Punjabi wedding!

 As a kid (oh, well even as an adult!)
 I remember asking people for extra packets of those sweets shamelessly because I am absolutely adore them.
 Then I got a recipe from an aunt.
 It is not an easy recipe and one specially needs to be very careful when melting the jiggery, but what is life without a little hard work for food, eh?

 It is a recipe worth every bit of hard work, take my word for it!

 And oh, before the recipe, have you checked out the Punjabi Choore recipe?
 An awesome way to use up leftover rotis!

 Gud Paare : Punjabi Wedding Sweet

 - In a big bowl, take the maida and slowly add the melted ghee to it little by little.
 Keep mixing the maida and ghee till it starts holding together somewhat.
 At this point, add a couple of drops of water and knead it to make a dough.

 - Divide the dough in four parts and roll one into a half an inch thick round.
 Cut them into vertical strips and then into 2-3 inch long strips.
 Repeat for rest of the dough balls.

 - In a kadhai, heat oil fry the strips till slightly brown and crisp.
 Drain them on a kitchen towel while they cool a bit.

 - Cook till you attain the consistency where you add a drop of jaggery into the cool water and it solidifies.
-At this point add the saunf and stir.
+At this point, add the saunf and stir.
 Switch off the gas and immediately add the fried strips.
-Mix quickly two ladels so that all the strips are evenly coated.
+Mix quickly with two ladles so that all the strips are evenly coated.
 Transfer them onto a tray cool completely.